 This site was designed to be placed in a window off to the side of your screen so you could work while watching videos and referencing texts.
 This should be especially helpful when working on coding projects.
 If you're screen is too small for this, I suggest opening this page on your phone and placing it next to your computer screen.
-This won't help when you're asked to cut and paste text, but at least you can watch and work along with videos.
-You may also want to open Slack (our chat tool described below) in a tab in the window with this page, so it too can sit off to the side while you work.
-Remember, if you're spinning your wheels, you should use Slack to ask for help.
+This won't help when you're asked to cut and paste text (or will it?) but at least you can watch and work along with videos.
+You may also want to open Teams (our chat tool described below) in a tab in the window with this page, so it too can sit off to the side while you work.
+Remember, if you're spinning your wheels, you should use Teams to ask for help.

 Secure Your Passwords

 You'll find yourself creating a bunch of accounts as you work your way through these lessons.
 So here's some free advice.
 You should take security seriously.
 What's a good password?
 One that's hard for someone to "guess"/discover.
 We all know a long pass phrase or random collection of numbers and letters is good form, but it's all for not if you use the same password for multiple accounts and one of them gets hacked.
 Likewise, if there's a post-it on your laptop with your login, it doesn't really help if someone steals your laptop.
 Best practices: (1) store your passwords in an encrypted password manager; (2) don't reuse passwords; (3) actually use random passwords; and (4) set up a login/lock for your computer(s) and phone(s).